The lineage of Gojushiho

 “...
 The martial art of the venerable old gentleman (Kosaku Matsumora) was inherited by Giki Yamazato, Koho Kuba and Kotatsu Iha.
 In his role as the karate instructor of the Tomari Student Council, Kotatsu Iha in particular handed down the martial arts of the venerable old gentleman (Kosaku Matsumora) to many of Tomari’s youngsters.
 This author (Shoshin Nagamine), too, inherited such kata as Passai, Chinto, Wankan, Rohai, and Wanshu of Tomari-te from this teacher, and continues to preserve and research these kata in my current Matsubayashi-ryu Karate-do Kodokan Dojo.”

 However, there is no written information on who taught him Gojushiho.
-Now, he was a student of Chotoku Kyan, who confirmed he learned Gojushiho from Sokon Matsumura.
+He was a student of Chotoku Kyan, who confirmed he learned Gojushiho from Sokon Matsumura.
 But the Matsubayashi-Ryu version looks different than the Seibukan version of Gojushiho.
-Actually, it looks more like a hybrid version of different Gojushiho.
-So who taught Gojushiho to Shoshin Nagamine is still unknown.

 Choyu Motobu